robert-rc2i/ptq-client-webapp/README.md

 ![Alt text](doc/local-deployment.png)

-[^A]: Mobile device with your prefered browser.
+[A]: Mobile device with your prefered browser.
 This will be use to access PTQ-Client-Webapp

-[^B]: Computer where Pianoteq is running and where we expect you to install all the required softwares
+[B]: Computer where Pianoteq is running and where we expect you to install all the required softwares

-Here are the overall steps requires for this option to work.
-All these step must be performed on the same compute as the running instance of Pianoteq
+Here are the overall steps required for this option to work.
+All these steps must be performed on the same computer as the running instance of Pianoteq

-1. Step 1 - Have a running Pianoteq with JSONRPC enabled
+1. Step 1 - Have a running instance of Pianoteq with JSONRPC enabled
-2. Step 2 - Install node on the same compute as Pianoteq
+2. Step 2 - Install node on the same computer as Pianoteq
-3. Step 3 - Insall this project Ptq-Client-Webapp
+3. Step 3 - Insall this project Ptq-Client-Webapp on the same computer as Pianoteq
 4. Step 4 - Run the HTTP server to serve Ptq-Client-Webapp to your local network
 5. Step 5 - Access the Ptq-Client-Webapp from your mobile device